ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 ​	**AWS Storage Gateway - Cached Volumes:** data is stored in AWS S3 and you retain a copy of frequently accessed data subsets locally in your on-premises network.
 Cached volumes offer substantial cost savings on primary storage and minimize the need to scale your storage on-premises.
 You also retain low-latency access to your frequently accessed data.
 ​	**AWS Storage Gateway - Stored Volumes:** are used if you need low-latency access to your entire dataset.
+​		all the data is stored in data center with backups going to s3 and then stored as ebs snapshots.

 <img src="Definations.assets/aws-storage-gateway-stored-diagram.png" alt="img"  />